Massachusetts Court Records

 Felony, Infractions, and Misdemeanors in Massachusetts

-Offenses in Massachusetts can be a felony, misdemeanor, or an infraction, depending on the gravity of the offense.
-Massachusetts law defines felonies as all crimes that can be punished by death or a jail term at a state prison.
+Offenses in Massachusetts may be felonies, misdemeanors, or infractions, depending on the severity of the offense.
+Massachusetts law generally defines felonies as all crimes that may be punished by death or a jail term at a state prison.
 All other offenses, apart from traffic offenses, are misdemeanors.
 Infractions are minor violations that do not attract a jail term.
-They are majorly traffic violations and a fine is usually the penalty for them.
+They are majorly traffic violations, and offenders are typically penalized by a fine.
 Summarily, Massachusetts state crimes are tried on the basis of the aforementioned classification

-Felonies are very grievous offenses that could lead to the offender spending time at a state prison.
-The Commonwealth of Massachusetts, unlike other states, does not classify felonies and accompanying sentences according to the gravity of the offense.
-What Massachusetts has is a statute for different criminal offenses that spells out the penalties for each offense.
+Felonies are grievous offenses that typically result in the offender spending time in a state prison.
+Unlike other states, the Commonwealth of Massachusetts does not classify felonies and accompanying sentences according to the gravity of the offense.
+Instead, Massachusetts has a statute for different criminal offenses that spells out the penalties for each offense.

-The Massachusetts judicial system also uses the kind of court hearing a case to differentiate between a felony and a misdemeanor.
-The trial of an offense with a penalty of only imprisonment at the state prison can only be heard at the state superior court.
-Cases of other offenses with accompanying penalties that include jail term at a house of correction can be heard at a district court.
-Some felonies carry the punishment at imprisonment at either state prison or a house of correction.
-The trials of these types of felonies may also be heard at a district court since there is the house of correction penalty attached to them.
+The Massachusetts judicial system also uses a court hearing to differentiate between a felony and a misdemeanor.
+The trial of an offense with a penalty of only imprisonment at the state prison may be heard at the state superior court.
+Cases of other crimes with accompanying penalties, including a jail term at a house of correction, may also be heard at a district court.
+Some felonies are punished with imprisonment at either a state prison or a correctional facility.
+The trials of these types of felonies may also be heard at a district court.

 Very severe crimes like murder and attempted murder, rape and sexual assault, arson, assault with a dangerous weapon, kidnapping, and vehicular manslaughter are all examples of felony offenses in Massachusetts.
 The different offenses and possible penalties for each are: